Last updated on

 Read more on these 13 Reasons Why Bloodleaf Plant is Wilting and Drooping (with Solutions).

-Bloodleaf Plant is prone to aphids infestations.
+Bloodleaf Plant is prone to aphids, spider mites and whiteflies infestations.
 These sap-sucking insects are attracted to the new soft growth of the plant where they cause distorted growth.
-Read more on how to get rid of aphids in houseplants.
+Isolate the affected plant and treat it with insecticidal soap or neem oil.
+Ensure to follow the instructions on the label.

 Loss of leaf color in Bloodleaf Plant is due to too little light.
 Position the plant in a brighter spot where it will receive bright light with at least 4-6 hours of direct sunlight or instal a grow light where natural light is not adequate.
 Check out this guide on understanding light for houseplants.

-Elongated stems (leggy growth) in Bloodleaf Plant are due to too little light.
-Place the plant in a brighter spot where it will receive very bright light with 4-6 hours of direct sunshine or use a grow light if natural lighting is not sufficient.
+Elongated stems (leggy growth) in Bloodleaf Plant are due to low light.
+Move the plant to a brighter spot with bright light and 4-6 hours of direct sunshine or use a grow light if natural lighting is not sufficient.

 1. Is Bloodleaf Plant indoor or outdoor?